Lightmean03/AI-Mafia/README.md

 **What is this?** AI Mafia is a social deduction game (Mafia/Werewolf style) where AI agents—or a mix of AI and human players—take the roles of Mafia, Doctor, Sheriff, and Villagers.
 You create a game, choose your LLM provider and models (or use local Ollama), and either watch or join as the AI argues, votes, and performs night actions.
 Everything is driven by LLMs via [Pydantic AI](https://ai.pydantic.dev/).

+Note: This Project was inspired by Turing Games video where they played a much cleaner version of this

 Icons and app assets live in [`frontend/public/`](frontend/public/) (e.g. logo, favicon).

 ## App preview